JoppyFurr/Ants-for-Master-System/tools/Sneptile-0.10.0/README.md

 To select the correct palette, you will need to define one of `TARGET_SMS` or `TARGET_GG`.

 ## Panels
-Per-file, a panel size and count can be described.
-When used an array of indexes will be generated in pattern_index.h.
+Per-file, if the file contains multiple panels (such as playing cards), a panel size and count can be described.
+When the `--panels` option is used, used an array of indexes will be generated in `pattern_index.h` for each panel, instead of a single indices array for the whole image.

 An example showing two files.
 The first file containing a single tile, the second containing 31 playing card panels:
 ```
-./Sneptile --de-duplicate --sprites --sprite-palette 0x00 \
+./Sneptile --sprites --sprite-palette 0x00 \
     tiles/empty.png \
     --panels 4x6,31 \
     tiles/cards.png